Kimserey/DataExpenses/README.md

  - the velocity of the spending at the end of the month and the total spent?

 Ideas to implement:
+ - .

+Ideas implemented
  - Check every month spending progression.
-By comparing it all on one graph, it can detect irregularity in the daily amount spent - Use expanding sum per category and plot all months
+By comparing it all on one graph, it can detect irregularity in the daily amount spent - Use expanding sum per category and plot all months. __10-07-2016__

 ## 1. Expenses breakdowns